Overview

 For the Y15 cohort

-The category ‘Living at home’ includes respondents who reported they usually live with their parents (or their partner’s parents), family members, or a guardian.
+Between 2017 (wave 3) and the pilot survey in 2021 (wave 7), the category ‘living at home’ includes respondents who reported they usually live with their parents (or their partner’s parents), family members, or a guardian.

 No. of dependent children